Shooting in Hungary

 Origo Studios

-Origo is the other modern Hungarian studio, that successfully provides its services to international productions since it was opened in 2011.
-Its location is more favourable than the Korda Studio, it is only 20 minutes from the centre of Budapest.
-This is one of the aspects with which it is similar to the Czech Barrandov Studios, being the same distance from Prague’s centre, while the Romanian Castel Film is like the Korda, due to it being an hour’s drive from the centre of Bucharest.
+Origo is another modern Hungarian studio that has successfully served international productions since its opening in 2011.
+Its location is more convenient than Korda Studios, being just a 20-minute drive from the center of Budapest.
+In this regard, it is similar to the Czech Barrandov Studios, which is also located 20 minutes from the heart of Prague, while the Romanian Castel Film Studios, like Korda, requires about an hour’s drive from Bucharest’s center.

 Origo’s soundstages have given home to such World-famous productions as Blade Runner 2049

-With its 4 hectares (9.8 acres) of backlots, the Origo falls behind the previously mentioned studios in size and in permanent sets too.
-As mentioned, its location is most similar to Barrandov Studio’s, although the latter has more than four times larger backlots and available sets left over from previous productions (for example the streets of an Italian Renaissance city).
-However, the Origo’s empty backlot area of 4 hectares (9.8 acres) is perfectly sufficient for a production needing a newly built set.
-This was the case with the production of the Blade Runner 2049 in 2017, for which a metal waste yard was easily built there.
+With 4 hectares (9.8 acres) of backlots, Origo is smaller than the previously mentioned studios in terms of available space and permanent sets.
+Its location is comparable to Barrandov Studio, though the Czech studio offers backlots more than four times larger and includes preserved sets, such as the streets of an Italian Renaissance city.
+Still, Origo’s 4 hectares (9.8 acres) of empty backlots are ideal for productions requiring custom-built sets, as demonstrated during the filming of Blade Runner 2049 in 2017, when a metal waste yard was constructed on-site.

 Youtube Making of 'Blade Runner 2049'

-In contrary to the Korda Studios, the Origo provides a wide-ranging rental service.
-They do not only rent out lighting and grip equipment, but there is also a wide selection of trailers.
-From VIP artist trailers to production, wardrobe, make-up trailers, one can even find golf cars and catering vehicles among their fleet of options.
-With this diversity, they are unique among Hungarian studios, but not in the region, since the Romanian Castel Film has more than 100 special vehicles to offer and an even wider range of equipment rental.
-It is worth mentioning that Budapest’s official ARRI Rental office is located in the same street as the Origo Studios, so the absence of on-site camera rental services can be easily remedied.
+Unlike Korda Studios, Origo provides a wide array of rental services.
+These include lighting and grip equipment as well as an extensive fleet of trailers—ranging from VIP artist trailers to production, wardrobe, and makeup trailers.
+The fleet even includes golf carts and catering vehicles.
+This diversity makes Origo unique among Hungarian studios, though not in the region, as Romanian Castel Film offers over 100 specialized vehicles and an even wider range of rental equipment.
+It’s also worth noting that Budapest’s official ARRI Rental office is located on the same street as Origo Studios, making the absence of on-site camera rentals easy to address.

-As one can see, the equipment rental in Hungary is generally not coordinated at the studios, so Origo’s rental services form an exception.
-Regardless, the latest technological innovations are always available in Budapest.
-Since these studios are relatively young and are specialized in renting out their property, the largest rental companies operate independently from the studios in Budapest, providing a broad range of cameras, grips, lights and all other equipment.
+In Hungary, equipment rental is generally not centralized at the studios, making Origo’s rental services an exception.
+Nevertheless, Budapest provides access to the latest technological innovations.
+As the studios are relatively young and focused on renting out facilities, the city is home to several large, independent rental companies offering a comprehensive range of cameras, grips, lights, and other equipment.

 Mafilm

-Among the studios listed here, the state-owned Mafilm Studio sticks out of line the most.
-With its first building having been built in 1911, it is Hungary’s oldest film production hub and has played a large role in establishing the Hungarian film industry’s international fame.
-It counts as one of the oldest even in the region, since the Barrandov started its business in the 1930s and Castel Films only in the 1990s after the fall of the Soviet Union.
-This long history both has its advantages and disadvantages today.
-Next to having a memorable past, Mafilm’s age has led it to fall behind in development compared to its Czech rival with more modern studios.
+Among the studios discussed here, the state-owned Mafilm Studio stands out as the most unique.
+Its history dates back to 1911, making it Hungary’s oldest film production hub and a significant contributor to the international recognition of the Hungarian film industry.
+Mafilm is also one of the oldest studios in the region, predating Barrandov, which began operations in the 1930s, and Castel Films, established in the 1990s after the fall of the Soviet Union.
+This long legacy is both an asset and a challenge.
+While its storied past is notable, Mafilm’s age has left it lagging in modernization compared to its more contemporary Czech competitor.

 Youtube Mafilm backlot tour